gnif/LookingGlass/doc/install_libvirt.rst

 Determining memory
 ^^^^^^^^^^^^^^^^^^

-Calculate the base IVSHMEM requirement as:
+Calculate the IVSHMEM requirement as:

 .. math::

-  \text{BASE SIZE} =
+  \text{REQUIRED BYTES} =
   \left(\left\lceil\frac{\text{WIDTH} \times 4}{256}\right\rceil
   \times 256\right) \times \text{HEIGHT} \times 3

-Additional shared memory is required for protocol metadata and alignment.
-The values below include that requirement and are rounded up to a power of two.
+  + (4 \times 1024 \times 1024)

+Convert the result to MiB and round it up to the next power of two.
+The common values below have already been rounded.

 If a configured mode does not fit, the IDD omits it from the Windows mode list.
 If a client-requested dynamic resolution does not fit, the helper refuses it